trai-lynne-cloud/tlcore/README.md

 Metrics represent real-time system behavior under normal and failure conditions and are persisted in-memory for runtime observability.

+Metrics are evaluated using a rolling window strategy in downstream health processing.

 ---

 ### Schema Enforcement